bonitasoft/bonita-doc/md/design-application-page.md

 	- for the content, first click on the "fx" button and then enter "claims" for the value
 	- set "Column keys" to: description, answer, satisfactionLevel

 You can now click on the UI Designer "Save" button and then on the preview button to get a preview of your page.
-In order for preview to access the data a user need to be logged in to the Bonita Portal.
+In order for preview to access the data a user needs to be logged in to the Bonita Portal.
 You can click on the "Portal" button in the Studio tool bar to make sure a user is logged in.

 Now you have your first application page, it is time to move to the next chapter and create the application that will include the page.